 CGGBC’s Pre-Assessment

-In addition to Capital’s three assessments, CGGBC has a Pre-Assessment period, for which fundraised earnings are distributed to pay the yearly USAG membership fee, Capital’s yearly membership fee and the cost of any team leotard and/or warm-up suit that gymnasts are required to purchase for the competitive season.
+In addition to Capital’s three assessments, CGGBC has a Pre-Assessment period, for which fundraised earnings are distributed to pay the cost of any team leotard and/or warm-up suit that gymnasts are required to purchase for the competitive season.
 As a member of CGGBC, you are required to make all leotard and warm-up purchases through CGGBC.
 The Pre-Assessment amount will be like the expenses from prior years listed below: